blazium-engine/blazium-docs/contributing/development/configuring_an_ide/rider.rst

          Rider and Visual Studio use the same solution format, so you can switch between the two IDEs without rebuilding the solution file.
          Debug configurations need to be changed when going from one IDE to another.

 Rider requires a solution file to work on a C++ project.
-While Godot does not come with a solution file, it can be generated using SCons.
+While Blazium does not come with a solution file, it can be generated using SCons.

-- Navigate to the Godot root folder and open a Command Prompt or PowerShell window.
+- Navigate to the Blazium root folder and open a Command Prompt or PowerShell window.
 - Copy, paste and run the next command to generate the solution.

 ::